Designation for ammo that is overloaded to make it slightly "hotter" (more powerful) than the standard for

 the higher pressures, so check your owner's manual before using any +P.

 NOTE: while some manufacturers sell .380 +P, there is no recognized standard for that caliber.
-Using it could
+Using it could damage the gun.

 A generic term for a full-sized pistol with a shape similar to the iconic Browning Model 1911.

 A relatively uncommon caliber intended to graft the ballistics of the .357 Magnum revolver onto the autoloader platform.
 Think of it as a .40 caliber on steroids.
 It is becoming increasingly common as a police sidearm.
 It was developed by the Sig Sauer company.

 Another term for a semi-automatic pistol.

 A sharp outward curve of the back of the grip just below the hammer or back of the slide.
 It fits into the soft fleshy part of the hand between thumb and index finger.
 It keeps you from getting your hand too high and getting caught by the mechanism.
 That said, your hand should be as high on the gun as possible, without trying to get above the beavertail.

 The point at which the trigger releases the hammer or striker.

-The metal slug at the front of a cartridge; the only part that travels through the barrel and out the muzzle.
+The metal slug at the front of a cartridge; the only part that travels through the barrel and out of the muzzle.

 The measurement of the bore of the barrel; used to describe both the pistol and the ammo it shoots, i.e., .40 cal = 4/10 inch.
 For historical reasons, some caliber designations are not technically correct: both .38 and .380 are not correct, for different reasons.
 We just have to live with it, like the fact that Columbus did not discover America.

 Often confused with bullet, this is the entire cartridge that holds the bullet and powder.